elabftw/elabdoc/doc/how-to-update.rst

     elabctl update
     # change the name of the container if it is different in your configuration
     docker exec -it elabftw php bin/console db:update
+    # Note: for version 3.3 to 3.4 use this instead
+    docker exec -it elabftw php bin/console db:updateTo34
     # Note: for version 2.x to 3.x use this instead
     docker exec -it elabftw php bin/console db:updateto3
-    # Note: for version 3.3 to 3.4 use this instead
-    docker exec -it elabftw php bin/console db:updateTo34

 As said earlier: READ THE CHANGELOG!!!

 If you installed it with git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. warning:: Be sure to `read the release notes <https://github.com/elabftw/elabftw/releases/latest>`_, they might contain important information.
+And have a :ref:`backup <backup>`.

 To update, cd in the `elabftw` folder and do: